Theodor Kittelsen: Career

-In 1882 Kittelsen was granted a state scholarship to study in Paris.
-In 1887 he returned to Norway for good.
-When back in Norway, he found nature to be a great inspiration.
-He spent the next two years in Lofoten where he lived with his sister and brother-in-law at Skomvær Lighthouse.
+In 1882, Kittelsen was granted a state scholarship to study in Paris, though he would return to Munich at his own expense by the following year.
+In 1887, he returned to Norway for good, where he would find inspiration in the surrounding nature.
+He spent the next two years in Lofoten, where he lived with his sister and brother-in-law at Skomvær Lighthouse.
 Kittelsen also started to write texts to his drawings there.

-Kittelsen and his family settled in a home and artist studio which he called Lauvlia near Prestfoss during 1899, he spent his best artistic years here.
+Kittelsen and his family settled in a home and artist studio which he called Lauvlia near Prestfoss during 1899, where he would spend his best artistic years.
 During this period, Kittelsen was hired to illustrate Norwegian Folktales (Norwegian: Norske Folkeeventyr) by the Norwegian folklore collector Peter Christen Asbjørnsen and Jørgen Moe.
 In 1908 he was made Knight of The Royal Norwegian Order of St. Olav.
 However, he was forced to sell and leave Lauvlia in 1910 due to failing health.
 Kittelsen was granted an artist’s stipend in 1911; he died in Jeløya in 1914.
 After his death, his widow Inga Kittelsen was granted an annual salary from the Storting.